OpenFieldAutomation-OFA/cubemars_hardware/README.md

 - `read_only`: OPTIONAL.
 If set to 1, the current position is logged and no commands are sent to the motors.

 ## Encoder Offset
-For single-encoder motors there will most likely be an offset between your origin and the zero of the encoder after shutting the motor off and on.
+For single-encoder motors there will most likely be an offset between your desired origin and the zero of the encoder on startup.
 You can compensate for this offset by using `enc_off`.
 Note that in order for `enc_off` to work properly, the motor has to be very close to the origin on startup, otherwise the encoder value will wrap around.

 For motors with an output encoder you should be able to manually set the origin just once using the following command (replace `XX` with the hexadecimal representation of the CAN ID).
 ```